Minimized layout applies only to the Headed Web SDK. It requires Web SDK

 Initiate ambient capture from the headed SDK UI or your controlled entry point.
 When capability and session state allow it, the iframe should become a small floating widget.

-Confirm the layout shift
+Confirm the Layout Shift

 -